code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/it.md

 - We recommend at least a 15 MBit/sec Internet connection for your school.
 - The smallest screen size we support is 1024 x 728 px.
 - You will need a desktop or laptop computer with a mouse (or touchpad) and keyboard for our middle and high school-level courses: CS Discoveries, CS Principles, and Intro to App Lab. iPads (including with a keyboard attachment) or other tablets are not supported for CS Discoveries, CS Principles, and Intro to App Lab.
-- All other content, such as K-5 courses (Computer Science Fundamentals) and Hour of Code activities are compatible on iPads and Chromebooks, in addition to all other modern laptop or desktop computers.
+- All other content, such as K-5 courses (Computer Science Fundamentals) and Hour of Code activities are compatible on iPads and Chromebooks in addition to all other modern tablets and laptop or desktop computers.
 - Looking for mobile device support details?
 Read below.

 ## Supported Browsers and Platforms